The Case for Cardinality Lower Bounds: Join Size Lower Bounds

 \begin{lemma}[Prefixes of Degree Sequences; multi-way join] Let $\va^{(i)}$ and $d^{(i)}$ be the degree vectors and sequences, respectively, of column $X$ in relations $A^{(i)}$, $\forall i \in [n]$, and $\K$ a subset of the joining keys, i.e., $\prod_{i=1}^{n} \va^{(i)}[k] \neq 0, \forall k \in \K$.
 Then, there exist permutations $\sigma^{(i)} : [|\K|] \to [|\K|]$, $\forall i \in [2, n]$, such that \end{lemma} \begin{proof} The proof is a simple generalization of that of Lemma~\ref{lemma:cw-ds}. \end{proof}

-The result tells us that we can move away from degree vectors, and solely work with the prefixes (of length $m$) of the corresponding degree sequences.
-Similarly to the two-way case, we will be able to apply a reverse dot-product inequality, namely the \emph{generalized} reverse H\"older's theorem, Ineq.~\eqref{ineq:gen-rev-hoelder}.
+The result tells us that we can move away from degree vectors and instead work solely with the prefixes (of length $m$) of the corresponding degree sequences.
+This enables the application of all reverse inner-product inequalities described in the preliminaries, in particular the generalized reverse H\"older's inequality, Ineq.~\eqref{ineq:gen-rev-hoelder}.